-Typically, water pills contain several key ingredients that, when combined together as a formula, work the best.
-Here are those ingredients:
+Typically, water pills contain several key ingredients that work well when combined together as a formula.

-Vitamin B-6 – Part of the B family of vitamins, which are water soluble, meaning they are flushed out of your system quickly so they must be taken daily.
+Part of the B family of vitamins, which are water soluble, meaning they are flushed out of your system quickly so they must be taken daily.
 The B complex as a whole is important for converting food into usable energy and for fighting stress, when each member of the complex is taken individually they serve different functions, one of the many functions of B-6 is to act as a mild diuretic.

-Uva Ursi – uva ursi (Arctostaphylos uva ursi), also known as bearberry because bears like eating the fruit, has been used as a medicine since the 2nd century.
+Uva ursi (Arctostaphylos uva ursi), also known as bearberry because bears like eating the fruit, has been used as a medicine since the 2nd century.
 The leaves of this small shrub have been used for centuries as a mild diuretic, also as a treatment for headaches, urinary problems and as a general tonic for weakened kidneys, liver or pancreas.

-Buchu leaf – Buchu is a native bush of South Africa.
+Buchu is a native bush of South Africa.
 As an herbal diuretic, Buchu stimulates and cleanses the urinary system.
 The herb also helps reduce excess water weight.

-Dandelion – Dandelion is grown commercially in both the United States and Europe and both the leaf and root have been used for centuries to treat liver, gall bladder, and kidney ailments, weak digestion, and rheumatism.
+Dandelion is grown commercially in both the United States and Europe and both the leaf and root have been used for centuries to treat liver, gall bladder, and kidney ailments, weak digestion, and rheumatism.
 The leaves have traditionally been used as a diuretic.

 An advantage of the leaves is that they are also high in potassium, so they help to compensate for potassium lost with increased urination.

-Juniper – This is a small shrub, 4 to 6 feet high, widely distributed throughout the Northern Hemisphere.
+This is a small shrub, 4 to 6 feet high, widely distributed throughout the Northern Hemisphere.
 Oil of Juniper is given as a diuretic, it also aids things such as indigestion, flatulence, and diseases of the kidney and bladder.

-As a side note for those who may not know, let’s briefly define electrolytes: they are important because they are what your cells (especially nerve, heart, muscle) use to maintain voltages across their cell membranes and to carry electrical impulses (nerve impulses, muscle contractions) across themselves and to other cells.
+As a side note for those who may not know, let’s briefly define electrolytes.
+They are what your cells (especially nerve, heart, muscle) use to maintain voltages across their cell membranes.
+Additionally, they carry electrical impulses (nerve impulses, muscle contractions) across themselves and to other cells.
 Your kidneys work to keep the electrolyte concentrations in your blood constant despite changes in your body.
 For example, when you exercise heavily, you lose electrolytes in your sweat, particularly sodium and potassium.
 These electrolytes must be replaced to keep the electrolyte concentrations of your body fluids constant.

 - Reduce excess water retention

 Turning to more mainstream needs, the amount of sodium in many of today’s food choices can be absolutely insane.
-While it's true sodium is an essential mineral that we do need, we don not need it in the typical amounts you find in everything from fast food to soup to most processed foods to you name it!
-This is just one small part of the food problems and perceptions that contribute to today’s obesity epidemic among the general population.
-So the result of the kind of high sodium intake prevalent in the diet’s of many people today is water retention, often extreme.
-A good water pill can help reduce that and get some of that excess fluid out, which often results in an initial impressive poundage drop that can be motivating to a new dieter.
+It’s true sodium is an essential mineral that we do need.
+However, we don’t need it in the typical amounts you find in fast food to soup to processed foods!
+This is one of the food problems and perceptions that contribute to today’s obesity epidemic among the general population.
+So, the result of the kind of high sodium intake prevalent in the diet’s of many people today is water retention, often extreme.
+In fact, a good water pill can help reduce that and get some of that excess fluid out.
+This often results in an initial impressive poundage drop that can be motivating to a new dieter.